Andbram/Face_Rec/README.md

 Here is a guide for setting up Ubuntu on VirtualBox: https://itsfoss.com/install-linux-in-virtualbox/

-Once Ubuntu is setup on a virtual machine it is time to download the contents of this github.
+Once Ubuntu is setup on a virtual machine, it is time to download the contents of this github.
 To do this, type this into the terminal.
 ```
 git clone https://github.com/Andbram/face_rec.git
 ```